-These Articles of Incorporation were duly adopted on this 5 th day of January 2004.
 These Articles of Incorporation shall become effective upon filing.
-However, the corporation shall not carry out the purposes set forth in Article II unless the College Board issues to the corporation a contract to operate as a public school academy, and the contract is executed by both the corporation and the College Board.
+However, the corporation shall not carry out its purposes until the College Board issues a contract to operate a public school academy and the contract is executed by the corporation and the College Board.